Add a comment in Curvenote, and it shows up wherever you are using Jupyter.

 Whether you’re working locally, on your custom cluster or hub, or on the cloud with Binder, Amazon Sagemaker, Saturn Cloud — Curvenote is there.

 All content, shared anywhere, remains connected to the source it came from, with a full version history – including the outputs.

 Figures and interactive elements used in multiple places are all updated when the source changes.

-The continuous stream of new features has been impressive!
-By far the most interesting for me is being able to share interactive plots and comment on them, it has streamlined my review process to no end!
+“By far the most interesting feature for me is being able to share interactive plots and comment on them, it has streamlined my review process to no end!”

 “An awesome collaborative platform that blends Github, LaTeX, and Jupyter.
 Curvenote has great potential for collaborative research and writing.”

 Sync your Jupyter Notebook to Curvenote and every cell can show you the history and difference per cell.
 This includes saving the outputs, and the difference from previous versions are shown directly in-line with the rest of your notebook.

 Share your Jupyter Notebook on Curvenote to enable commenting and versioning for everyone, including your non-technical stakeholders.

 Once you save your Jupyter Notebook, you can reuse outputs or other cells in any Curvenote article.
 When you update your Notebook, the cell used in any other place also updates!

 Curvenote offers browser extensions for Chrome, Microsoft Edge, and Brave.
 They work with your Jupyer Notebook or JupyterLab no matter where they are hosted.Install Now